 In just over a month, my second non-fiction title will be on the shelf (2 July).
 The dilemmas, struggles and answers included in Buddhism for Meat Eaters were ones that had been brewing for around thirty years.
 I always wanted to be vegetarian (preferably vegan) but my physical body did not agree.
 I was left with a constant sense of guilt, shame and grief over this struggle–my spirit was willing but my body wasn’t.

 For years I kept a journal, thinking I could wrestle out this conflict on the page, until years later I had to accept that I had no answers.
-I put the journal away, and carried on with my life, never have found the peace I craved.
+I put the journal away, and carried on with my life, never having found the peace I craved.

 Then one day, I was lying awake in the middle of the night.
 It was a full moon and I often struggle to sleep during that lunar phase.
 I can’t even remember what I was thinking about specifically, but somewhere between midnight and two am, it was like the decades of struggle finally made sense.
 All the threads came together, and I’d finally begun to find peace in the last place I expected to uncover it: Buddhism.